What is Ideal Body Weight really?

 What You Can Do?

 Maintaining a healthy weight is not always easy.
-The key to success is making changes in daily eating and physical activity habits that can be maintained over one’s lifetime.
+The key to success is making changes in daily eating and physical activity levels.

-Our weight is a result of the combination of the energy one takes in (through foods and beverages) and the energy their body uses (through engaging in physical activity).
-To lose weight, an individual needs to use more calories than they consume.
-To maintain a healthy weight, one needs to balance the calories they use with those they take in.
+Our weight is a result of the combination of the energy one takes in (through foods and beverages) and the energy used up body (by engaging in physical activity).
+To lose weight, an individual needs to burn more calories than those consumed.
 Some ways to create a caloric deficit are:

 - Spend less time in sedentary activities (e.g., watching television, internet surfing)